Dalat City - Flowers, Food and Crazy Mazes

 A bowl of mi quang is stuffed full of fatty pork, ground pork, peanuts yellow noodles and crackers.
 Beside the bowl is a plate of fresh herbs, beansprouts and banana flowers.
 A dish of limes and chilli sits to one side on the metal table.

-A bowl of the mi quang from Loan’s only costs 40,000 (£1.23 or $1.57) so there is really no excuse not to try one!
+A bowl of the mi quang from Loan’s only costs 40,000 VND (£1.23 or $1.57) so there is really no excuse not to try one!

-Banh Mi
+Banh Mi - The backpacker staple

 A com tam (broken rice) shop had a little stall out front advertising banh mi heo quay, or roast pork banh mi.
-With no official Google listing (this is the place - Just look for the red and yellow cart) this little stall made us the best banh mi we have ever had.
+With no official Google listing (this is the place - Just look for the red and yellow cart under the green awning) this little stall made us the best banh mi we have ever had.
 Chunks of crispy roast pork and slices char siu pork with chillies and pickles were sprinkled with sesame seeds and powdered peanuts, it was rich, fresh, crunchy and everything the world's best sandwich should be!
 It was also very reasonably priced at 20,000 VND (£0.61 or $0.77)!

 a rickety plant leads over roadworks to yellow and green a banh mi and com tam stall in Da Lat Vietnam